A complete guide to AQA A-Level Business

 Quantitative skills built in

-Around 10% of marks involve calculations – ratios, investment appraisal, decision trees and break-even sit at the heart of the course.
+A modest share of marks involves calculations – ratios, investment appraisal, decision trees and break-even – and these sit at the heart of the course.

 Theory plus real businesses